 (e) any other matter which the parties may wish to bring to the Court's attention to achieve the efficient management of the case to hearing.

-4.37.
-At the initial case management conference, the Court will:
+4.39.
+At the initial case management conference, the Court may:

 (a) decide a timetable for the pre-hearing steps necessary to be taken; and

 (b) fix a hearing date or a provisional hearing date.

 4.40.
 The Court may make any order, give any direction or take any step it considers appropriate for the purpose of managing the proceedings.

 Court-ordered mediation [r.306]